songzijiang/GeoAttX/README.md

 # How to run Huayu/GeoAttX?

 ## Step1,
-Download the pre-trained model to the folder "models".
+Download the pre-trained models to the folder "models".

 The pre-trained model can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1a_F-BVZkql99m8Y_3xvFPWgyBPhm0zqV?usp=sharing)